simonjupp/ldp_catalog_importer/README.md

 # Run a cool query

-Go to http://localhost:8890/sparql and find the pateint registry name, disease code and registry country.
+Go to http://localhost:8890/sparql to execute the follwowing queries:

+1. Find all registries in all catalogs and get the name, disease code and registry country.

 ```